giantswarm/docs/src/content/advanced/gitops/apps/add_appcr.md

 ### Export environment variables

-**__Note__**, Management Cluster codename, Organization name, Workload Cluster name and several App-related values are needed in multiple places across this instruction, the least error prone way of providing them is by exporting them as environment variables:
+__Note__: Management Cluster codename, Organization name, Workload Cluster name and several App-related values are needed in multiple places across this instruction, the least error prone way of providing them is by exporting them as environment variables:

 ```nohighlight
 export MC_NAME=CODENAME